Kiranjith83/SA/SA.md

 - In this example, a sample text is encrypted and decrypted using the CMK.
 - KMS has Custom Key store.
   - KMS is capable of Interacting with CloudHSM, so it can use FIPS 140-2 Level 3 encryption.
+# AWS WAF
+- Allow all requests except the ones you specify.
+- Blocks all request except the one you specify
+- Count the requests that match the properties that you specify.
+- Protection based on conditions
+  - IP address
+  - Country
+  - Strings
+  - Length of request.
+  - Presence of malicious SQL code
+  - Cross site scripting

 # Beanstalk
 - When to select?